 There are many factors being taken into account when it comes to keyword ranking and sales.
 It is especially difficult to properly attribute the cause of keyword ranking between increases and BSR and sales simply because BSR increases from sales.

 Referring back to data we’ve obtained from our product launches, we’ve observed plenty of instances in which promotion increases a listing’s Best Seller Ranking significantly but does not lead to an increase in organic sales for a variety of reasons.
-This particular listing was not optimized for rankings (targeted keyword(s) were not in their title), which is why we suggest working with one of our Amazon seller coaches.
 There is a lot that goes into improving a product’s sales on Amazon, which is why we continually preach the importance of doing everything extremely well.
 Cutting corners leads to lost money!

 Myth: Reviews are taken into account when calculating BSR